Eianei/game-save-sync/README.md

 ## Peers:

-In this set-up, the peers used were my main gaming PC, my MacBook Air M2 and a Optiplex 5070 that sits in my living room with the living room TV as its display.
+In this setup, the peers used were my main gaming PC, my MacBook Air M2 and a Optiplex 5070 that sits in my living room with the living room TV as its display.
 All three have the same emulators installed and are platforms to play in.
 In a near future a Steam Deck will probably be the next device that will share this same backup system.
-Anyway, that is my set-up, each one can make it however they want as it has proven to be a scalable solution, so the more devices, the more peers to add to the P2P network.
+Anyway, that is my setup, each one can make it however they want as it has proven to be a scalable solution, so the more devices, the more peers to add to the P2P network.

 ## Emulators:

-The emulators and subsequent folders (named by the platform) used in my set-up are:
+The emulators and subsequent folders (named by the platform) used in my setup are:

 - [PPSSPP](https://github.com/hrydgard/ppsspp): for PSP.
 - [PCSX2](https://github.com/PCSX2/pcsx2): for PS2.